Adam's Needle with Southern Blight: Prevention & Cure

 - â Remove symptomatic plants and weeds immediately

-ðą Care Guide: Adam's Needle
+ðą How to Care for Adam's Needle to Prevent Southern Blight?

 ð§ How to Water